yuxng/MDP_Tracking/README.md

 5. For testing, use MOT_test.m

 Important: make sure libsvm-3.20 in the 3rd_party directory is used.
-Other versions of libsvm may not be compatible wit the code.
+Other versions of libsvm may not be compatible with the code.

 ### Usage on the KITTI tracking dataset